-- 1. If your campus has an institutionally sanctioned definition of community engagement and related terms, provide them here.
-Describe the context for the creation of the definition, how it was approved, how it is used, and any evidence of its effectiveness in guiding community engagement on campus.
-If your campus does not have an institutional definition of community engagement but you are on a campus that has multiple definitions reflecting how different units and disciplines interpret community engagement, provide some description and examples here.
-If your institution does not have such a definition, please describe any work under way to adopt one. - 2.
+- If your campus has an institutionally sanctioned definition of community engagement and related terms, provide them here.
+Describe its creation in relation to your last classification.
+Also discuss the context for the creation of the definition, how it was approved, how it is used, and any evidence of its effectiveness in guiding community engagement on campus.
+Please identify the document or website where the institution-wide definition of community engagement appears.
+If your campus does not have an institutional definition of community engagement but you are on a campus that has multiple definitions reflecting how different units and disciplines interpret community engagement, provide some description and examples here. - 2.
 Describe your college or university in a way that will help to provide a context to understand how community engagement is enacted.
 For an institution with multiple campuses, please describe each campus for which you are seeking endorsement.
 Include descriptors of special type (regional, metropolitan, multi- campus, faith-based, etc.), location, unique history and founding, demographics of student population served, specific institutional priorities, initiatives and other features that distinguish the institution. - 3.
 Describe the community(ies) within which community engagement takes place that will help to provide a context for understanding how community engagement is enacted in a way that aligns with the culture and history of the community(ies) partners. - 4.
 Describe how community engagement has been structured and shaped at your campus.
-This may include the institution's founding and history, community requests/demands for campus responsiveness to community issues, leadership priorities, the evolution of community engagement on campus and in communities, institutional culture (e.g., highly decentralized), or any number of longstanding or recent factors including a response to a legacy narrative that may not always have been positive. - 5.
-Describe how community engagement efforts have been impacted by recent national and global events, including the COVID 19 pandemic; greater attention to racial justice; the crisis of decreasing trust in American democracy and institutions; and natural disasters.
+This may include the institution's founding and history, community requests/demands for campus responsiveness to community issues, leadership priorities, the evolution of community engagement on campus and in communities, institutional culture (e.g., highly decentralized), or any number of longstanding or recent factors including a response to a legacy narrative that may not always have been positive. - Describe how community engagement efforts since your last classification have been impacted by recent national and global events, including the COVID 19 pandemic; greater attention to racial justice; the crisis of decreasing trust in American democracy and institutions; and natural disasters.